aplaceof/FlowScope/README.md

 See the tiny amount of fine, you can know, what does anti-money laundering  mean to a Chinese bank.
 The fine of anti-money laundering in a whole year for all of banks in China may even not exceed the turnover of Apple, MicroSoft in a single day, do you believe that, all of banks, a whole year.
 If you are a student in China,  I strongly suggest you stop doing anti-money laundering, you will know how hard it would be for you to find a job when you are about graduate from school, but it was too late.
 In China, I have never heard of any listed company  whose primary business is anti-money laundering.
 And it will be similar, both the fine of anti-money laundering and the difficulty for you to find a job in many other countries.

 Surely, you can also search these informations on  your own.
+If you are forced to do anti-money laundering, good luck.